 Time flies.

-We awake one morning fresh and new
+We awake one morning

 Then night falls and find life flew.